-We noted the following control deficiencies when testing the Township's internal control over financial reporting:
+We noted the following control deficiency when testing the Township's internal control over financial reporting:

-- The basic financial statements prepared from the Uniform Accounting System required audit adjustments to properly identify the Federal Emergency Management Agency (FEMA) Fund as a major fund contrary to the presentation within the Uniform Accounting System; - We identified a significant audit reclassification associated with the presentation of Fire Contracts as Charges for Service receipts contrary to miscellaneous as recorded by the Township.
+We identified significant audit reclassifications associated with the presentation of Fire Contracts as Charges for Service receipts contrary to miscellaneous, rollback and homestead receipts posted as taxes instead of intergovernmental, and also the sale of capital assets as miscellaneous as recorded by the Township.
 Audit adjustments were also posted to properly present restricted net assets.